RELATES TO: KRS 324A.035(1), (3), 324A.065, 324A.075, 12 U.S.C. 3331-3351

 NECESSITY, FUNCTION, AND CONFORMITY: 12 U.S.C.
 3331 through 3351 requires the board to promulgate administrative regulations for certification and licensure of appraisers of real property in federally related transactions.
 KRS 324A.075 authorizes the board to issue a license or certification to a person licensed or certified in another state under certain requirements.
 This administrative regulation establishes the requirements for certification or licensure of persons licensed or certified in another state.

 Section 1.
 General.
-A licensee from another state who seeks to obtain a certification or license in Kentucky by reciprocity shall obtain a Kentucky real property appraiser certification upon terms and conditions established in this administrative regulation.
+A licensee from another state who seeks to obtain a certification or licensed residential real property appraiser credential in Kentucky by reciprocity shall obtain the Kentucky real property appraiser credential upon terms and conditions established in this administrative regulation.

 Section 2.
-(1) An individual who is a certified residential or a certified general real property appraiser out-of-state may apply for a Kentucky certification that is the same as the out-of-state certification held by that individual in the other state if the appraiser licensing program of the other state:
+(1) An individual who is a certified residential, a certified general, or a licensed residential real property appraiser out-of-state may apply for a Kentucky credential that is the same as the out-of-state certification held by that individual in the other state if the appraiser licensing program of the other state:

 (a) Is in compliance with the provisions of the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) of Title XI Real Estate Appraisal Reform Amendments (12 U.S.C.
-3331-3351); and
+3331-3351) as administered by the Appraisal Subcommittee (ASC) of the Federal Financial Institutions Examination Council (FFIEC); and

 (2) To obtain a Kentucky certification issued by the board, an out-of-state applicant shall:

 (a) Complete the notarized Reciprocal Appraiser License/Certification Application;